 The average age of the natural menopause is 51 years old, but it can occur much earlier or later.

-Women with early or premature menopause have an increased risk of osteoporosis, so they are generally advised to take hormone replacement therapy (HRT) until they reach the average age of the menopause, for both symptom control and bone protective effect.
+Women with early or premature menopause have an increased risk of osteoporosis, so they are generally advised to take hormone replacement therapy (HRT) until they reach the average age of the menopause, to control symptoms and protect the bones.

 Signs and Symptoms